Ghaderpour/LSWAVE-SignalProcessing/JUST_MATLABPackage_EGhaderpour/readme.txt

 Published in GPS Solutions (Springer)
 Also available at https://geodesy.noaa.gov/gps-toolbox/JUST.htm

+Please acknowledge my papers describing the software in your work

 To run each script in the MATLAB Command Window first load a time series.
 There are several time series included in this package in .dat format whose first, second, and third columns are the times, time series values, and weights.